5 Ways to Sell Greeting Cards Online

 Greeting Card Sales

-People shopping for greeting cards come in two kinds: those who read cards before they buy them, and those who look at the image on the front cover and then, without opening the card, take it to the cash register.
+When it comes to people shopping for greeting cards, there are two kinds: those who read cards before they buy them, and those who look at the image on the front cover and then, without opening the card, take it to the cash register.
 I fall into the first category, I have been known to spend a good deal of time scanning, reading, picking up and putting back.
 It isn't that I'm a card snob, I'm not, I want the cards I send to mean something to the other person.
 I want them to either laugh out loud or begin to tear up and want to hug me.

 There are, as the title of this article states, five ways to sell cards.